TendoPayPlugins/tendopay-sdk-php/README.md

 CLIENT_ID=
 CLIENT_SECRET=

-## Redirect URI when the transaction succeed
+## Redirect URI when the transaction is processed
 REDIRECT_URL=https://localhost:8000/purhase.php

 ## Enable Sandbox, it must be false in production